A 2nd Century Egyptian astronomer

 Virtually nothing is known about Ptolemy’s life except what can be inferred from his writings.
 His first major astronomical work, the Almagest, was completed about c.
 150 and contains reports of astronomical observations that Ptolemy had made over the preceding quarter of a century and is one of the most important works in ancient astronomy.
 It also contains a catalogue of stars with their brightness on a logarithmic scale.

-In this he put together his own ideas with those of Aristotle and Hipparchus which formed the geocentric theory.
+In this, he put together his own ideas with those of Aristotle and Hipparchus which formed the geocentric theory.
 The Almagest also contains a star catalogue, which is a version of a catalogue created by Hipparchus.
-Its list of forty-eight constellations is ancestral to the modern system of constellations, but unlike the modern system they did not cover the whole sky (only the sky Hipparchus and Ptolemy could see).
+Its list of forty-eight constellations is ancestral to the modern system of constellations, but unlike the modern system, they did not cover the whole sky (only the sky Hipparchus and Ptolemy could see).

 Across Europe, the Middle East and North Africa in the medieval period, it was the authoritative text on astronomy and is the only surviving comprehensive ancient treatise on astronomy.
 How much of the Almagest is original is difficult to determine because almost all of the preceding technical astronomical literature is now lost.
 Ptolemy credited Hipparchus (mid-2nd-century BCE) with essential elements of his solar theory, as well as parts of his lunar theory while denying that Hipparchus constructed planetary models.
 There has been some controversy over Ptolemys claims, especially as an observer.
 Astronomer Tycho Brahe (1546–1601) pointed out that solar observations Ptolemy claimed to have made in 141 are could not be genuine, and there are strong arguments for doubting that Ptolemy independently observed the 1,000+ stars listed in his star catalogue.

 What is not disputed, however, is the mastery of mathematical analysis that Ptolemy exhibited.
-His model of the solar system and heavenly sphere was a refinement of previous models developed by Greek astronomers.
+His model of the solar system and the heavenly sphere was a refinement of previous models developed by Greek astronomers.
 Ptolemy’s major contribution, however, was that his model could so accurately explain the motions of heavenly bodies, it became the model for understanding the structure of the solar system.
 Ptolemy’s version of the solar system assumed that the Earth was the centre of not only the solar system but the entire universe.
 The Ptolemaic model accounted for the apparent motions of the planets in a very direct way, by assuming that each planet moved on a small sphere or circle, called an epicycle, which moved on a larger sphere or circle, called a deferment.
 The stars, it was assumed, moved on a celestial sphere around the outside of the planetary spheres.

-Ptolemy’s fame comes partly from what he figured out, but his influence was largely because he wrote a great summary of everything known about astronomy.
+Ptolemy’s fame comes partly from what he figured out, but his influence was because he wrote a great summary of everything known about astronomy.
 Ptolemy insisted that the job of the astronomer was to explain the motions of the wanderers using only uniform circular motion – the kind of motion that most gears and wheels show.
 To make the planets appear to speed up and slow down, three tricks were used.
 The epicycles were the first trick.
 The second trick was to move the observer out of the centre of the circle, putting us into an “eccentric” position.
 The third trick was called the equant and is illustrated here:

 As an indication of exactly how good the Ptolemaic model is, modern planetariums are built using gears and motors that essentially reproduce the Ptolemaic model for the appearance of the sky as viewed from a stationary Earth.
 In the planetarium projector, motors and gears provide uniform motion of the heavenly bodies.
 One motor moves the planet projector around in a big circle, which in this case is the deferment, and another gear or motor takes the place of the epicycle.
 While the fact that we base planetarium projectors on the Ptolemaic model of the universe that was developed almost 2,000 years ago may seem impressive, a better test of the model is how long the model was accepted by society.
 In this case, the Ptolemaic model was not seriously challenged for over 1,300 years.

 Ptolemy was the first person to use longitude and latitude lines to identify places on the face of the Earth and wrote a book The Geographia in which he described the world geography in those times.
-The maps given by Ptolemy spanned 180 degrees of longitude from Canary Islands to China, and 80 degrees of latitude from the Arctic to the East Indies.
+The maps given by Ptolemy spanned 180 degrees of longitude from the Canary Islands to China, and 80 degrees of latitude from the Arctic to the East Indies.
 Christopher Columbus and Magellan had used Ptolemy’s version of the world map on their voyages although it was very inaccurate.

 The Ptolemy Stone